Abbey Wood railway station: Connections

-Abbey Wood is served by several London Buses routes, including night service N1.
+Abbey Wood is served by several London Buses routes, including night services N1 and N472.

 Future

 London Overground

 An extension of the London Overground from Barking across the Thames to Thamesmead and Abbey Wood was proposed in 2015.
 The section from Barking to Barking Riverside opened in 2022, but further extension is not currently planned.

 Instead, in 2019, Transport for London and the Greater London Authority proposed a Docklands Light Railway extension to Thamesmead and Abbey Wood, citing higher benefits, lower cost and more suitable gradients for Thames crossing compared to an Overground link.